 Douglas Wood's Old Turtle is a fascinating story for children of all ages.
 I first ran across this book in a small shop in Austin, Texas and knew I had to buy it right away.
 It is a story of peace for the earth and of hope for the goodness of humankind.
 I strongly recommend this book to all people, especially turtle lovers.
 (Grisha Stewart).
 Order from: Amazon.com

 Shelby by Cynthia Cooksey; 1995; paperback.

 This 48 page book is a compilation of the popular cartoon series from CTTC's Tortuga Gazette detailing the life of a captive tortoise and its foibles.
-Although anthropomorphic and not meant as "serious" reading, the work is designed to enhance the general public's understanding of the desert tortoise and is a fun and enjoyable book. ( ) Order from: Contact your local Chapter
+Although anthropomorphic and not meant as "serious" reading, the work is designed to enhance the general public's understanding of the desert tortoise and is a fun and enjoyable book.
+(MG).
+Contact your local CTTC Chapter to purchase.

 Turtles by Anita Baskin-Salzberg and Allen Salzberg; 1996.